Why Does Reasoning Length Converge? Unveiling the Underfitting-Overfitting Trade-off in Chain-of-Thought: Introduction

-As illustrated in Figure~\ref{fig:internal-slow-thinking}, RL for LLM reasoning is analogous to classical RL scenarios.
+As illustrated in Figure~\ref{fig:internal-slow-thinking}, \textit{zero}-like training for LLM reasoning is analogous to the classical strategy optimization process.
 In a classic RL task like Bricks Breaker\footnote{Bricks Breaker is a video game, the goal is to destroy the bricks by shooting a ball at them.} shown in subgraph (a), the agent's goal is to break more bricks.
 Without explicit instructions on specific strategies, the agent may discover a highly effective method, such as hitting the ball behind the top row of bricks to achieve a higher score.
-This kind of emergent behavior is a common outcome in classical RL.
 Similarly, in the context of LLM reasoning, as shown in subgraph (b), the policy model is given the broad goal of providing a correct answer.
-As RL training progresses, the model converges on an effective CoT pattern, demonstrating its ability to learn complex reasoning pathways from a simple, high-level reward signal.
+As RL training progresses, the model converges on an optimal CoT length, demonstrating its ability to optimize via a simple, high-level reward signal.

-Building on this, a variety of RL-based methods have been developed to improve \textit{zero}-like post-training, including GRPO~\citep{shao2024deepseekmath}, VC-PPO~\citep{yuan2025s}, DAPO~\citep{yu2025dapo}, and VAPO~\citep{yue2025vapo}.
-However, despite these empirical successes, our theoretical understanding of internal slow thinking remains shallow.
-For instance, the ``overthinking'' phenomenon~\citep{sui2025stop}, which suggests an optimal CoT length exists, lacks a clear mechanistic explanation.
-Furthermore, the principles governing the generalization of LLM reasoning are not yet well understood.
+A variety of RL-based methods have been developed to improve \textit{zero}-like post-training, including GRPO~\citep{shao2024deepseekmath}, VC-PPO~\citep{yuan2025s}, DAPO~\citep{yu2025dapo}, and VAPO~\citep{yue2025vapo}.
+However, despite these empirical successes, our theoretical understanding of internal test-time scaling remains shallow~\citep{gan2026beyond}.
+For instance, the convergence on an optimal CoT length during training, also known as the ``overthinking'' phenomenon~\citep{sui2025stop}, lacks a clear mechanistic explanation.

 This chasm between empirical success and theoretical understanding is alarming.
-It stands in stark contrast to classical machine learning, where decades of research have forged a robust theoretical bedrock.
-Foundational principles like optimization theory and generalization bounds, the very cornerstones of traditional ML, appear to falter when applied to the complex, multi-step nature of LLM reasoning.
+It stands in stark contrast to old-school machine learning, where decades of research have forged a robust theoretical bedrock.
+Unfortunately, foundational principles appear to falter when applied to the complex, multi-step nature of LLM reasoning.
 This prompts the critical question that motivates our work: \textbf{Are these time-tested theories truly obsolete in this new era, or do we merely lack the conceptual framework to bridge them to the unique dynamics of LLM reasoning?} We argue for the latter, positing that by shifting our analytical perspective, we can revitalize these foundational theories and use them to build a principled understanding of LLM reasoning.